 Viviana I. Risca, Ph.D.

 The way a stretch of DNA is organized inside the cell—whether it is loosely or compactly packaged by associated proteins—is believed to reflect the activity level of the genes it contains.
-The Risca lab studies how the three-dimensional architecture of the mammalian genome helps to precisely control transcriptional programs and genome maintenance in both healthy cells undergoing differentiation and in cells exposed to stressors, such as DNA damage.
+The Risca lab studies how the 3-D architecture of the mammalian genome helps to precisely control transcriptional programs and genome maintenance in both healthy cells undergoing differentiation and in cancer cells.

 The 46 chromosomes of the human genome would measure almost two meters if stretched out end-to-end as pure DNA.
 To fit into the roughly five-micron-wide cell nucleus, DNA is wrapped around histone proteins into repeating bobbin-like structures called nucleosomes, which make up the chromatin fiber.
 Chromatin organizes the genome within the nucleus to control transcription, DNA replication, and DNA repair.
 Defects in chromatin organization can perturb gene expression, leading to serious consequences that include developmental disorders and cancer.

-The Risca lab investigates the three-dimensional architecture of chromatin and the basic biophysical mechanisms by which it defines and maintains stable states in the regulation of transcription and other DNA-based processes.
+The Risca lab investigates the 3-D architecture of chromatin and the basic biophysical mechanisms by which it defines and maintains stable states in the regulation of transcription and other DNA-based processes.

 Risca’s postdoctoral studies helped to fill a significant gap in the field of chromatin biology: The high density of chromatin packing made it challenging to study how nearby nucleosomes fold together in the chromatin fiber.
 Risca and her colleagues developed a technique, called RICC-seq, capable of examining the configuration of one to three nucleosomes.
 This length scale is particularly important because it corresponds to the length of genetic elements that contain binding sites for transcription factors.